SebC11/DMD/README.md

 # Discrete Math Dislikers #

 This is a social media website that I made to complain about Discrete Math topics and classes with my friends.
 Users can create accounts, login, make posts, upload images, make comments, and interact with a wide community of people who don't enjoy Discrete Math too much.
+My main goal with this project was to reinforce my learning and understanding of python while also working on skills critical to backend development as well as front end.
+In the future I hope to potentially rewrite this project in flask as well as redo certain aspects of the code to optimize them and make a few small touches to the front end layout.
+However, I am satisfied with how it came out and am proud of what I was able to achieve.

 ![Website](static/images/websiteSC.png)